 \section{Training details}

 \paragraph{Simulation for deep linear networks}

-For Figure \ref{fig_thm1} and Figure \ref{fig_fb} A, we simulate a 6 layer deep linear network.
-For Figure \ref{fig_thm1}, each layer has 128 neurons for figure \ref{th1}.
-For figure \ref{fig_fb} A, layer widths reduces by half in each layer (from 128 to 4).
+For Figure \ref{fig_thm1} and Figure \ref{fig_fb}A, we simulate a 6 layer deep linear network.
+For Figure \ref{fig_thm1}, each layer has 128 neurons.
+For Figure \ref{fig_fb}A, the layer width is reduced by half in each layer (from 128 to 4).
 We took 1024 MNIST samples and split them into 32 batches.
-For each batched input, images go through only simple data augmentations of cropping a 14x14 patch from the image.
+For each batched input, images go through only simple data augmentations of cropping 14x14 patches from the image.
 Patches from the same image are used as positive samples.
 We use type 2 loss with softplus $f(x) = \log(1+\exp(-x))$ because it is smooth, but the result would hold for other decreasing convex $f$.
 The regularization coefficient is $\lambda = 0.01$.
 To compute $B_*^l$, we first use one forward pass to obtain $z^l$ and $c^l$.
 Then, we use the LBFGS optimizer to find the minimum $B_*^l$.
 Afterwards, we compute the gradients using $B_*^l$.

-For linear CNN (figure \ref{fig_fb} B), we use 4 layers of convolutional networks, each layer with 32 channels.
+For linear CNN (Figure \ref{fig_fb}B), we use 4 layers of convolutional networks, each layer with 32 channels.
 The kernel sizes and strides are 2.
 MNIST inputs are randomly cropped into 16x16 patches.
 Patches from the same image are used as positive samples.
 We use the same type 2 loss with softplus, with regularization $\lambda = 0.02$.
-When we train the model with spatial dependence, $z^1, c^1$ features in the local 2x2 patches share the same $B^l$ in the first layer, but no features share $B^l$ in subsequent layers (full 2D spatial dependence).
+When we train the model with spatial dependence, $z^1, c^1$ features in the local 2x2 patches share the same $B^1$ in the first layer, but no features share $B^l$ in subsequent layers (full 2D spatial dependence).
 This is effectively implemented by performing local $2 \times 2$ local average pooling for $z^1$ and $c^1$, and flattening $z^l, c^l$ in other layers.

-\paragraph{Simulation for optimum similarity with BP update (Figure \ref{fig_fb}, B)}
+\paragraph{Simulation for optimum similarity with BP update (Figure \ref{fig_fb}B)}